Xuan paper: Features

-Xuan paper features great tensile strength, smooth surface, pure and clean texture and clean stroke, great resistance to crease, corrosion, moth and mold.
+Xuan paper features great tensile strength, smooth surface, pure and clean texture and clean stroke, great resistance to crease, corrosion, moth and mould.
 The majority of ancient Chinese books and paintings by famous painters that survived until today are well preserved on Xuan paper.
 Xuan paper won the Golden Award at the Panama International Exposition in 1915.
 Xuan paper was used to make scrolls.

 Material and production

 The material Xuan paper uses is closely related to the geography of Jing County.
 The bark of Pteroceltis tatarinowii, a common species in the area, was used as the main material to produce Xuan paper.
 Rice along with several other materials were subsequently added to the recipe, during the Song and Yuan dynasties.
 Bamboo and mulberry also began to be used to produce xuan paper around that time.

 The production of Xuan paper can be loosely described as an 18-step process, but a detailed account would involve over a hundred steps.
 Some paper makers have invented steps which have been kept secret from others.
 The process includes steaming and bleaching the bark of Pteroceltis tatarinowii as well as the addition of a variety of juices.